 Which players should you pick?

-It is beyond the scope of this article to present a list of recommended players, but we can give you a few ideas on how to pick players and mention a few names for the Premier League 2019-20 season.
+It is beyond the scope of a Seasonal Fantasy Games for Dummies to present a list of recommended players, but we can give you a few ideas on how to pick players and mention a few names for the Premier League 2019-20 season.

 Remember we said that we need offensive players to score?
 Maybe you know some players in this category that have a reasonable price, or you can check out a bookmaker that offers odds on the “any goalscorer” market for the first matches of the season.
 If you find a player with lower odds than 2.00, that is an indication that the experts believe he will score some goals this season.
 Even better, see if you can find odds for who will be top scorer in Premier League this season.

 While looking at offensive players, bear in mind that midfielders often offer better value than forwards!
-The reason is: They get 1 points for clean sheet (forwards get 0) and get 5 points for scoring a goal (forwards get 4).
-For this reason, we recommend to spend more money per midfielder than per forward.
+The reason is: They get 1 point for a clean sheet (forwards get 0) and get 5 points for scoring a goal (forwards get 4).
+For this reason, we recommend spending more money per midfielder than per forward.

 As for keepers, they will receive 0.5 points per save this season, which is an upgrade from previous years.
 This is a big advantage for keepers from small teams, who gets the chance to save a lot of shots.
 Ederson and Alisson, who dominated the keeper lists last season, rarely get the chance of making many saves.
 For this reason, we believe it could be a good strategy to go with cheap keepers.

-Try to pick one ultra cheap keeper and one ultra cheap forward, that you don’t expect to field at all.
+Try to pick one ultra-cheap keeper and one ultra-cheap forward, that you don’t expect to field at all.
 It is certainly possible to win the season game with only 13 real players in your squad.
 Don’t go lower than 13 though.
-Especially with the defenders, you need to have some options that you can rotate, depending on opposition in the current gameweek.
+Especially with the defenders, you need to have some options that you can rotate, depending on the opposition in the current game week.